jihoahn9303/jihoahn9303/README.md

 - 🔭 I’m going to work on Kyung Hee University(Master course for Big data Analysis, Dongdaemun-gu, Seoul)
 - 🔭 I graduated Konkuk University(Department of Software Engineering) and was intern for PeopleSpace(Irvine, CA) and Microsoft Korea(Jongro-gu, Seoul)
-- 🌱 I’m currently learning Data engineering and Recommender system
+- 🌱 I’m currently learning Data engineering & Analysis and Recommender system
-- 👯 I’m looking to collaborate on anyone who interested in machine learning & Deep Learning
+- 👯 I’m looking to collaborate on anyone who is interested in machine learning & Deep Learning
 - 📫 How to reach me: rediate03@gmail.com, jihoahn9303@naver.com
 - ⚡ Hobby : Watch movies in Netfilx, play overwatch/Apex/Valorant, Go to EDM Festival, Running with my family
 - ⚡ Funny things : I dropped my overwatch grand master rank to diamond in just one month (4100 -> 3200) ......